broadinstitute/carrot_cli/docs/commands/result.md

   Retrieve results filtered to match the specified parameters

 Options:
-  --result_id TEXT       The result's ID, a version 4 UUID --name TEXT            The name of the result, case-sensitive --description TEXT     The description of the result, case-sensitive --result_type TEXT     The type of the result: numeric, file, or text
+  --result_id TEXT       The result's ID
+  --name TEXT            The name of the result, case-sensitive --description TEXT     The description of the result, case-sensitive --result_type TEXT     The type of the result: numeric, file, or text